CCPA vs CPRA: A Side-by-Side Comparison and Guide to Compliance

 - Right to opt-out- This now allows consumers to opt out of the “sharing” of their information in addition to the “selling” of information described in the original CCPA.

 - Right of a minor- Businesses that deal with minors and their information must now also receive permission from minors to share their information.

 - Right to request data transfer- This right allows consumers to request the transfer of their information to a third party.

 - Changing criteria for businesses- Businesses must now collect, share, or sell the data of at least 100,000 consumers to be required to comply with the CPRA.

 CPRA Key Provisions

-In addition to the amendments of the original CCPA, the CPRA introduced new rights for consumers as well.
+In addition to the amendments to the original CCPA, the CPRA introduced new rights for consumers.
 These CPRA compliance requirements are designed to protect more consumer information and extend consumers’ control even further.
 Your business must understand consumers' new rights and ensure compliance to avoid costly penalties and fines.